COVID-19 Vaccines For Kids + Teens with Diabetes

 For ongoing coverage of the COVID-19 vaccines, visit Diabetes + COVID-19 Vaccines: What You Need to Know.

-If your child with Type 1 diabetes is aged 12 or above, it’s time to get them vaccinated against COVID-19!
-For what to expect, we checked in with pediatric endocrinologist and fellow person with diabetes Dr. Dan DeSalvo, who let us know that the COVID-19 vaccines should be safe and effective in youth with T1D.
+If your child with type 1 diabetes is 6 months or older, you can now get them vaccinated against COVID-19!
+For what to expect, we checked in with pediatric endocrinologist and fellow person with diabetes Dr. Dan DeSalvo, who let us know that the COVID-19 vaccines should be safe and effective in youth with type 1 diabetes (T1D).
 “Getting the vaccine is not only key to personal health, but also a selfless act to achieve herd immunity and end the COVID-19 pandemic,” he added.